Knock CLI reference

 knock layout pull <layout_key> [flags]

-Pulls the contents of one or all email layouts from Knock into your local filesystem.
-Using <layout_key> you can pull a single email layout, specified by the key or use the --all flag to pull all email layouts from Knock at once.
+Pulls the contents of one or all email layouts from Knock into your local file system.
+Using <layout_key> you can pull a single email layout specified by the key, or use the --all flag to pull all email layouts from Knock at once.

 See how layout files are structured in your system here.